-So, you’re ready to make an application.
-It’s time to apply an herbicide, or maybe a pesticide, insecticide or fungicide, and you want to ensure you’re getting the most out of every droplet that leaves the sprayer.
+When it’s time to apply an herbicide, or maybe a pesticide, insecticide or fungicide, you want to ensure you’re getting the most out of every droplet that leaves the sprayer.

 Are you including an adjuvant in your tank mix?
 How do you know if you should?